piyush31/StorySpark/README.md

 ## Features

-- **Voice-Enabled Storytelling**: Uses Google's Chirp text-to-speech technology for natural-sounding narration
+- **Voice-Enabled Storytelling**: Uses Google's Chirp3 text-to-speech technology for natural-sounding narration
 - **AI-Powered Stories**: Generates unique stories using Google's Gemini 2.0-flash model
 - **Child-Friendly Interface**: Designed specifically for children with appropriate UI elements
 - **Offline Capabilities**: Stories can be saved for offline use